Explore Jobs

 2. What is a good salary for a teacher?

 A good salary for a teacher is $47,989 or more.
-The average teacher salary is $47,989, so those making at least $47,989 are earning above-average paychecks.
+This average indicates that teachers earning at least this amount are above the median salary level.

-3. Do Teacher jobs pay well?
+3. Do teacher jobs pay well?

 4. Where do teachers get paid the most?

-Following MD, the states with the highest-paid teachers are Connecticut, New York, and District of Columbia, with average annual salaries of $53,838, $57,919, and $57,460 respectively.
+The states with the next highest average teacher salaries are Connecticut, New York, and the District of Columbia, with average salaries of $53,838, $57,919, and $57,460, respectively.

 1. Baltimore, MD – $61,238